 - Professor, Dept. of Pediatrics, Faculty of Medicine, University of Ottawa

-- Cross-appointed, Dept of Human Kinetics, University of Ottawa
+- Cross-appointed, Faculty of Health Sciences, University of Ottawa

 - Cross-appointed, School of Graduate and Post-graduate Studies, University of Ottawa